 Important: Your passport must be valid for six months beyond the ending date of your trip; please check your passport is indeed valid for this amount of time.

-Myanmar, Vietnam, Bhutan, and China require visa or visa authorization before arrival, which Indochina Travel will assist with securing*.
+Vietnam requires a visa or visa authorization before arrival, which Indochina Travel will arrange.
 Unless transiting through the airport, these countries also require a re-entry visa if passing through more than once.
 For all other countries, your visa will be processed after arrival, including Laos and Cambodia.
 Thailand, Hong Kong, Taiwan, Japan, and Singapore do not require a visa.
 For visa information by country, please see our Visa information page.
 For specific visa procedures and forms, also see by country (below).

 *Although Indochina Travel may assist with obtaining visas or visa on arrival authorization, each traveler bears the ultimate responsibility to ensure they have the required documentation for entry.

 A COVID proof of vaccination is required for international airline travel.
 No other vaccinations are required.
 However, health requirements may change and we recommend you check with a medical professional and the Centers for Disease Control Web site for current information on your destinations.
 Malaria does not occur in most places where you will likely be traveling.
 For an incidence map, please search on the CDC's Malaria Map Application.
-Although Malaria data is limted for Myanmar, it does not occur in cities (Yangon and Mandalay) and does not occur in Bagan nor Shan State over 1,000 meters (which includes Inle Lake, Kalaw, and Maymyo).
+Although Malaria data is limited for Vietnam, it does not occur in cities.

 Indochina Travel requires travelers are covered by some form of trip cancellation and delay insurance.
 Over the years we have experienced many travelers have to cancel or have their trip delayed for the most unexpected reasons.
 Such insurance will likely include additional medical, lost baggage, and other coverage.
 We are a longtime provider and have a good relationship with CSA Travel Protection, one of the major insurance companies and would be happy to provide a quote.